swcarpentry/training-course/_submissions/round-02/1/2012-10-26-round-2-1-nested-for-loops.md

 <pre>print i*j</pre>

-3) without running it, what will this code&#8217;s output be:
+3) without running it, what will this code's output be:

 <pre>dinuc = []
 for first_base in 'ACGT':